Japan's Essential Winter Events: December-February 2025-2026

 For Shogatsu, osechi cuisine is enjoyed along with a soup called ozoni with mochi (glutinous rice cakes, *2).

-The greeting for New Year's is "Akemashite omedetou gozaimasu!"
-When you see someone for the first time in the New Year, you greet them with this phrase.
-If you are staying in Japan for the New Year, be sure to use this expression.
+The New Year greeting is "Akemashite omedetou gozaimasu!"
+Use this phrase when you meet someone for the first time in the New Year—if you’re staying in Japan over New Year, be sure to try it.

 *2 Mochi: traditional Japanese food in which glutinous rice is steamed and crushed till the graininess is gone and then formed into round cakes.